 Ramy: I’ll send you the worksheets with Manal since she lives the closest to you.
 She will drop off the daily assignments for you.
 Be sure to wear the mask when you open the door for her.
 Please let me know if you have any problems.

 Huda: *hesitates* I can’t get close to anyone.
-I’ll have mom open the door for her.
+I’ll have mother open the door for her.

 Ramy: Don’t worry, I know you’re an excellent student, Huda, and I’m sure you will overcome this and we’ll see you in class again.